This post may contain affiliate links. Please see my disclosure policy for more details.

 8. ISOLATION

-House sitting is very different to staying in a hostel, where you’re surrounded by other travellers all the time.
-If you’re a solo-traveller wanting to socialise and make lots of friends, house sitting probably isn’t something you’ll want to do long term.
+House sitting can be quite isolating, particularly if the property is in a rural area.
+If you’re a solo-traveller hoping to make lots of friends, house sitting probably isn’t ideal for you long term.

 An isolated house sit in Australia, with bushland out the back.

-If you’re travelling and want to start house sitting in Australia, check out Aussie House Sitters, which is the site I began got my first jobs through.
-If you prefer to join an international site, click here to learn more about Trusted House Sitters.
+If you’re travelling and want to start house sitting in Australia, check out Aussie House Sitters.
+It’s the site I got my first jobs through.

 Happy house sitting!